tk1ng/TK1ng/README.md

 🔭 I’m currently working on ...
 - Exploring REST APIs and documenting them!
-- Learning React.js and Node.js
+- Learning React.js, Node.js, and Typescript
-- Learning GraphQL

 Fun facts: ...
 - I'm wildly curious about quantum physics and the mysteries of the universe 🌌